 Heart Notes: Ginger, rosemary, geranium, and lavandin

 « I imagined Eau Folle as complementary to its accomplices Eau Noble, Whip, Cologne and Cologne Nocturne.
-Mixed, slender and carefree, with a wild aromatic vigour and unbridled woody power.
+Genderless, smooth and carefree, with a wild herbal vigour and unbridled woody power.
 Like a breath of fresh air that would sweep away our doubts. »